OpenFn/docs/docs/cli.md

 outlined below:

-1. Configuration Key: In the `workflow.json` file, specify a path to a gitignored configuration file that will be contain necessary credentials that will be used to access the destination system.
+1. Configuration Key: In the `workflow.json` file, specify a path to a git ignored configuration file that will contain necessary credentials that will be used to access the destination system.
 For example:

    ```json